nem-42098/SL_Proj_Unlearning/README.md

 # Final Project for Statistical Learning in Msc.
-Data Science program
+Data Science, Sapienza University of Rome.

 This project explores various techniques for machine unlearning, which refers to the process of removing the influence of a subset of training data from a machine learning model.
 The goal is to align the performance of the unlearned model with a model retrained from scratch on the remaining data, without compromising the model's performance on the retained data.
 The methods evaluated in this study include: